 1. Start slowly

 So, when do you start seeing results from working out?
 Slowly, and that’s a good thing.
 Since people are generally very motivated when they start working out, the tendency is to overdo it.
-Training too much or too hard might feel good at first, but this will drain your body of energy pretty quickly (both in the workout and days afterward).
-The result is a drop in performance, which will affect your motivation and make your workouts less fun.
+Training very frequently and intensely might feel effective at first, but this will drain your body of energy pretty quickly (both in the workout and days afterward).
+The result is a drop in performance, which may affect motivation and make the workouts less fun.

 2. Set goals

-When you set a goal for yourself, it helps to have a specific target in mind.
-It might be a race, but it could also be feeling better in your body before your next vacation.
-The important thing is to also plan medium term goals.
-These will motivate you along the way and you can keep an eye on your current fitness level.
-Participating in races throughout the year is a great strategy to keep you motivated and help you stay focused, and a great way to meet new workout buddies!
+When setting goals, it helps to have a specific target in mind.
+It might be something quantitative, like completing a cycling race.
+It could also be qualitative, like feeling more energetic every day.
+The important thing is to also plan medium-term goals.
+These will motivate you along the way and help you to keep an eye on your current fitness levels.
+Participating in relaxed races throughout the year is a strategy to keep you motivated, help you stay focused, and a great way to meet new workout buddies!

 The goal you set defines your training: